 Harvesting and Preserving Summer Savory

 Harvesting Summer Savory is key to getting the most flavor.
-Start picking leaves and stems when are about six inches tall.
+Start picking leaves and stems when plants are about six inches tall.
 Cut them in the morning after dew has gone, to keep the oils and smell.

 Cut stems just above a leaf node to help the plant grow bushier.
 This way, you get more harvests and healthier plants.